-Personal finance experts recommend that you have savings and/or coverage that are at least ten times your annual salary, if not more.
-If you have already built up enough savings to provide that safety net on your own, then you may not need term life insurance.
-If your savings falls a bit short, getting term life insurance can help protect your family’s future.
+Personal finance experts recommend that you have savings and/or coverage that areat least ten times your annual salary, if not more.
+If you have already built up enough savings to provide that safety net on your own, then you may not need life insurance.
+If your savings falls a bit short, getting a term or guaranteed issue whole life insurance policy can help protect your family’s future.

 Most of our customers are one or more of the following: